-Mold has a predisposition to coming back.
+Mold has a habit of coming back.
 Even if you clean rigorously, there is a considerable likelihood that the affected areas are not totally mold-free and might start to look moldy in the future.
-There are, however, a few things one can do to ensure that the mold does not come back.
+There are, however, a few things one can do to ensure that it won’t come back.

 - Use moisture traps inside the home, especially on glass doors and windows.

-- Keep upholstery, drapes, and shower curtains in the home clean.
+- Keep upholstery, drapes, and shower curtains clean.

-- The usage of anti-mold and anti-condensation paint in the home provides adequate protection against the formation of mold.
+- The usage of anti-mold and anti-condensation paint at your home will provide adequate protection against the formation of mold.

 Mold may seem like an innocuous problem to start with, but is quite serious and needs to be dealt with quickly and effectively.
 It is a fast grower and can attack almost any surface- be it walls, wooden furniture, or carpets.